Frequently Asked Questions

 We work very closely with all cancer specialists, including:

-As a team, we can provide people at high risk for cancer the most advanced data on cancer screening and risk management.
+As a team, we can provide patients who have an increased risk for cancer the most updated data on cancer screening and risk management.

-Any person concerned about his or her family or personal history of cancer can find value in a risk assessment.
+Any person concerned about their personal or family history of cancer may find value in a risk assessment.

-However, we recommend cancer risk consults specifically for:
+However, we recommend cancer genetics consults specifically for:

 - Families that have two or more relatives on the same side of the family with the same type of cancer or with related cancers — such as breast, ovarian, or colon cancers.

-- People who have had, or whose relatives have had:
+- People who have a personal or family history of:

-- Cancer that occurred at an early age — before the age of 50 — such as breast, ovarian, or colon cancer.
+- Cancer such as breast, ovarian, or colon cancer that occurred at an early age — before the age of 45.

 - Primary cancers in both breasts, ovaries, kidneys, or adrenal glands.